gordonturner/etsy-open-api-client/docs/ShopListingApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     ShopListingApi apiInstance = new ShopListingApi(defaultClient);
-    Integer shopId = 56; // Integer | The unique positive non-zero numeric ID for an Etsy Shop.
+    Long shopId = 56L; // Long | The unique positive non-zero numeric ID for an Etsy Shop.
-    Integer listingId = 56; // Integer | The numeric ID for the [listing](/documentation/reference#tag/ShopListing) associated to this transaction.
+    Long listingId = 56L; // Long | The numeric ID for the [listing](/documentation/reference#tag/ShopListing) associated to this transaction.
-    List<Integer> imageIds = Arrays.asList(); // List<Integer> | An array of numeric image IDs of the images in a listing, which can include up to 10 images.
+    List<Long> imageIds = Arrays.asList(); // List<Long> | An array of numeric image IDs of the images in a listing, which can include up to 10 images.
-    Integer quantity = 56; // Integer | The positive non-zero number of products available for purchase in the listing.
+    Long quantity = 56L; // Long | The positive non-zero number of products available for purchase in the listing.
 Note: The listing quantity is the sum of available offering quantities.
 You can request the quantities for individual offerings from the ListingInventory resource using the [getListingInventory](/documentation/reference#operation/getListingInventory) endpoint.
     Float price = 3.4F; // Float | The positive non-zero price of the product.
 (Sold product listings are private) Note: The price is the minimum possible price.
-The getInventory method requests exact prices for available offerings.
+The [`getListingInventory`](/documentation/reference/#operation/getListingInventory) method requests exact prices for available offerings.
     String title = "title_example"; // String | The listing's title string.
 Valid title strings contain only letters, numbers, punctuation marks, mathematical symbols, whitespace characters, ™, ©, and ®. (regex: /[^\\\\p{L}\\\\p{Nd}\\\\p{P}\\\\p{Sm}\\\\p{Zs}™©®]/u) You can only use the %, :, & and + characters once each.
     String description = "description_example"; // String | A description string of the product for sale in the listing.
     List<String> materials = Arrays.asList(); // List<String> | A list of material strings for materials used in the product.
 Valid materials strings contain only letters, numbers, and whitespace characters. (regex: /[^\\\\p{L}\\\\p{Nd}\\\\p{Zs}]/u) Default value is null.
     Boolean shouldAutoRenew = true; // Boolean | When true, renews a listing for four months upon expriation.
 If set to true when previously false, etsy.com renews the listing before it expires, but the renewal period starts immidiately rather than extending the listing's expiration date.
 Any unused time remaining on the listing is lost.
 Renewals result in charges to a user's bill.
-    Integer shippingProfileId = 56; // Integer | The numeric ID of the [shipping profile](/documentation/reference#tag/ShopListing-ShippingProfile) associated with the listing.
+    Long shippingProfileId = 56L; // Long | The numeric ID of the [shipping profile](/documentation/reference#tag/ShopListing-ShippingProfile) associated with the listing.
 Required when listing type=physical.
-    Integer shopSectionId = 56; // Integer | The numeric ID of the [shop section](/documentation/reference#tag/Shop-Section) for this listing.
+    Long shopSectionId = 56L; // Long | The numeric ID of the [shop section](/documentation/reference#tag/Shop-Section) for this listing.
 Default value is null.
     Float itemWeight = 3.4F; // Float | The numeric weight of the product measured in units set in 'item_weight_unit'.
 Default value is null.
 If set, the value must be greater than 0.
     Float itemLength = 3.4F; // Float | The numeric length of the product measured in units set in 'item_dimensions_unit'.
 Default value is null.
 If set, the value must be greater than 0.
     Float itemWidth = 3.4F; // Float | The numeric width of the product measured in units set in 'item_dimensions_unit'.
 Default value is null.
 If set, the value must be greater than 0.